jakemcc/jakemccrary.com/source/blog/2025-11-26-developing-tiny-applications-from-any-device.markdown

 (You occasionally manage to get around to it later.)
 Another strategy: Think about the inspiration and trick yourself into thinking you'll remember it later when you're at a computer.
 You justify this by claiming if you forget it, it must not have been important.

+These workflows are fine but they leave a lot of room for never following up.
+With modern AI tools, we can do better.

 My new strategy:
 1. Inspiration strikes!